Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Charges**: This item has 2 charges and regains all charges when you finish a long rest.

-**Lunar Mark**: Whenever you hit a creature with an attack with Eclipse, you can spend a charge to apply a *Lunar Mark* to the creature.
-Whenever you deal damage to a creature with a *Lunar Mark* you deal 1d6 force damage after the attack, and gain temporary hit points equal to twice your proficiency bonus.

 **Haste**: Whenever you must spend charges of any other item or rune, you can spend charges from this item instead.

+**Lunar Mark**: Your attacks with eclipse and in wild shape grants the target a _Lunar Mark_.
+The next time you attack that target, all damage is converted to radiant damage and gives you temporary hit points equal to two times your proficiency bonus.

-_You get +1 to attack and damage rolls using this weapon_
+_You get +1 to attack and damage rolls using this weapon or while in wildshape_

 ---